lgbt-foundation/whitepaper/whitepaper.md

 ## TIMELINE

-## CONCLUSION AND AN OPEN LETTER FOR PARTICIPATION
+## AN OPEN LETTER FOR PARTICIPATION

 To whom it may concern,